jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## [1] 0.2596667
 ```

-9. Let's try to figure out if large mammals sleep, on average, longer than small mammals.
-What is the average sleep duration for large mammals as we have defined them?
+**9. Let's try to figure out if large mammals sleep, on average, longer than small mammals.
+What is the average sleep duration for large mammals as we have defined them?**

 ```r
 mean(large$sleep_total, na.rm=T)